MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-R-Special-Industries/section-1910.269.md

 (5) *Working alone.* An employee working alone need not conduct a job briefing.
 However, the employer shall ensure that the tasks to be performed are planned as if a briefing were required.

-(d) *Hazardous energy control (lockout/tagout) procedures* - (1) *Application.* The provisions of paragraph (d) of this section apply to the use of lockout/tagout procedures for the control of energy sources in installations for the purpose of electric power generation, including related equipment for communication or metering.
+(d) *Hazardous energy control (lockout/tagout) procedures*—(1) *Application.* The provisions of paragraph (d) of this section apply to the use of lockout/tagout procedures for the control of energy sources in installations for the purpose of electric power generation, including related equipment for communication or metering.
 Locking and tagging procedures for the deenergizing of electric energy sources which are used exclusively for purposes of transmission and distribution are addressed by paragraph (m) of this section.

 Note to paragraph (d)(1):